taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 });
 ~~~~~~~~

 The Redux part is done.
 It is only a reducer and including it in the Redux store.
 The action gets reused.
 Third, you have to implement a React component that displays all of your notifications.
+To do: zweiter Satz macht keinen Sinn!

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~